 After that we made our way to the Southbank, because my friend wanted to show us the refurbished Festival Hall.
 We finished up having a very nice lunch of paninis with roasted courgettes, humus and mint – interesting combination.
 After this we had the first of our many long walks around London.
 I’d forgotten just much walking you have to do: there’s plenty of transport (buses, trains, tubes, etc) but that doesn’t mean you never have to use the old-fashioned process of one foot after another.
-Anyway, we walked along the embankment remembering places we knew from the past, and in general re-acquainting ourselves with everything.
+Anyway, we walked along the embankment remembering places we knew

 The Tate Modern was new, and we headed for it.
 It’s an interesting building – must contain some hundreds of thousands of bricks – and is enormous.
 Unfortunately, the exhibitions I saw didn’t grab me greatly.
 I think it was that they just weren’t modern paintings of the sort that I enjoy: lots of stuff that gives modern painting a bad name, even though some of the artists, like Francis Bacon, are huge in the art scene.